lgiordani/cabook/manuscript/part_1_tools/chapter_03_mocks.md

 TypeError: can't set attributes of built-in/extension type 'datetime.datetime'
 ```

-TODO CHECK THE CODE which is exactly the problem that immutability poses to patching TODO.
+which is raised because patching tries to replace the `now` function in `datetime.datetime` with a mock, and being the module immutable this operation fails.

 There are several ways to address this problem, but all of them leverage the fact that, when you import of subclass an immutable object what you get is a "copy" of that is now mutable.

 The easiest example in this case is the module `datetime` itself.
 In the `test_log` function we tried to patch directly the `datetime.datetime.now` object, affecting the builtin module `datetime`.
-The file `logger.py`, however, does import `datetime`, so that this latter becomes a local symbol in the `logger` module.
+The file `logger.py`, however, does import `datetime`, so this latter becomes a local symbol in the `logger` module.
 This is exactly the key for our patching.
 Let us change the code to

-TODO Patching should always be done where the object is used!!!!

 ``` python
 @patch('logger.datetime.datetime')